KristoferMar/Java-Guide/Message App - JMS/README.md

 <h2>JMS Client</h2>

-JMS Clients are Java programs or applications taht send or receive messages. <br>
+JMS Clients are Java programs or applications that send or receive messages. <br>
 It uses <br>

 <h3>Connection Factory</h3>